 Foods like pasteurized milk, and cereal, and granola bars.
 Foods that you had thought were super healthy until you started reading about all of the hormones and antibiotics and denatured proteins lurking in your milk, the extruded grains and artificial flavors in your breakfast cereal, and the high content of phytic acid and sugar in those granola bars.

-While it’s important to be aware of these kinds of things, sometimes it seems like putting so much focus on the negative can do more harm than good.
+While it can be important to be aware of these kinds of things, sometimes it seems like putting so much focus on the negative can do more harm than good.

 It’s really easy for people to get overwhelmed by the amount of information that there is about health and nutrition, especially if they are just starting to transition away from an unhealthy lifestyle.
 And thinking of all of the foods you can’t eat anymore can be just downright discouraging too.